 - Maximise engagement of students through increasing both the number of people involved in submissions overall as well as specifically the number of first year students participating in submissions.

 - Raise the awareness and profile of policy submissions through holding events, increasing publicity and marketing.

-If you are interested in contributing to future policy submissions, please email firstname.lastname@example.org, or watch out for the opportunities that will be posted to this website when they arise.
+If you are interested in contributing to future policy submissions, please contact Johnson Man or Angad Randhawa via email at email@example.com, or watch out for opportunities that will be posted via Facebook, email and on this website.